campbell000/blog/content/articles/xenoblade-chronicles-3-review-bloat.md

   <span class="titleImageCaption text--secondary">It's been fun...to learn about Xenoblade Chronicles 3's world and characters.</span>
 </div>

 Much of what you'll discover about XC3 comes through the vocal performances of its main characters, and I'm happy to report these performances are (mostly) excellent.
-Each one of the game's six main characters have *excellent* English voiceovers.
-If I had to rank from best to worst, I'd say Noah and Eunie are at the top, and Mio is at the bottom, but none of their performances are bad, or even average.
+Each one of the game's six main characters have *excellent* English voiceovers that tend to make the game's awkward and repetitive script much more bearable (more on that in a minute).
 Side characters veer into "cringeworthy" territory, but their presence is small enough as to be mostly forgettable.

-Therefore, through its mature tone, its excellent vocal performances, and its liberal use of cutscenes, XC3 succeeds in making its world compelling and and its characters earnest.
+Therefore, through its mature tone, its excellent vocal performances, and its liberal use of cutscenes, XC3 succeeds in making its world feel compelling and earnest.
 While the game *does* occasionally offer respite from its heavy subject matter with some levity, these moments don't feel out of place or tone-deaf (<text-with-tooltip :tooltip="'It\'s certainly the only epic sci-fi narrative that I\'ve ever played that also features sexy robot maids, penis jokes, accidental boob touching, and ridiculously-revealing outfits for its main characters.'">unlike it's predecessor, Xenoblade Chronicles 2,</text-with-tooltip> which was one of the most tonally-dissonant games that I've ever played).

 Instead, these moments lend humanity to the characters as they try to make light of a terrible existence.
 Throughout the game, the stakes remain consistently high, and it's refreshing to see Monolithsoft take itself a little more seriously.